ppilar/IC_Surrogate/readme.md

-Execute scripts in the following order.
+Execute the scripts in the following order.
 Path and model names need to be specified in the scripts.

 Generate the training and test data:

-	**-** generate\_data.py
+&nbsp;	- generate\_data.py